tindicatrix/stamps/README.md

 Workflow
 -
-1. Run SExtractor on the image (sex.sh, or just copy paste the one line inside)
+1. Run SExtractor on the image (sex.sh or just copy paste the one line inside)
     - sample configuration parameters are provided, but can be modified
     - ensure that the output parameters include ALPHA_J2000 and DELTA_J2000 values
 2. Run either just fullstamps.py OR (stamps.py THEN makeCSV.py)